Logo and communications

 We add grants in more detail to our searchable database of grants on our website on a quarterly basis and the grant will also be listed in our Annual Report.
 We may also mention our support for your organisation in our publicity material.

-If you want to acknowledge the grant in a press release or any other type of media coverage, please send a copy of the draft press release to Laura Lines before publication email@example.com
+If you want to acknowledge the grant in a press release or any other type of media coverage, please send a copy of the draft press release before publication to Laura Lines, Grants & Communications Officer email@example.com

 You may use these standard paragraphs about the Foundation in the Notes to Editors:

 “Esmée Fairbairn Foundation aims to improve the quality of life for people and communities throughout the UK both now and in the future.
 We do this by funding the charitable work of organisations with the ideas and ability to achieve positive change.